zeitkunst/FluidNexusWebsite/FluidNexus/fluidnexus/static/manual.rst

 The following icons are used throughout the manual and in the applications themselves:

+.. |menu_outgoing| image:: images/menu_outgoing.png
+    :alt: Outgoing messages
+    :width: 48px

+|menu_outgoing| Outgoing messages
+    Messages that you've created and that will be passed to other devices running Fluid Nexus

+.. |menu_high_priority| image:: images/menu_high_priority.png
+    :alt: High priority messages
+    :width: 48px

+|menu_high_priority| High priority messages
+    Messages that have been marked as high priority; these can be considered *life or death* messages.

 .. |menu_public| image:: images/menu_public.png
     :alt: Public messages created by you
     :width: 48px